spjy/jotted-topics/ee.md

 ![current-division](/ee/current-division.svg)

 # Wye-Delta Transformations
-Resistors can appear in configuration that is not in parallel or series.
+Resistors can appear in configuration that is not in [series](/guides/ee#series-resistance-addition) or [parallel](/guides/ee#parallel-resistance-addition).
 Wye-Delta ($Y-\Delta$) transformations solve this issue of combining resistors when this situation arises.

 $Y$ / $T$ configuration: